xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ```

 `AppColors` holds all app's colors.
-Each application can define different color palettes, and choose one of them based on the app state.
+Each application can define different color palettes, and you can choose one of them based on the app state.
 Suppose that we define two color palettes, blue and pink colors.
 Moreover, using this approach you can define blind colors improving the accessibility of the app.